Friday, 7 September 2018

 that isn't a lie.

-I had some really vivid dreams last night that highlighted to me the power of being inspired by and appreciating nature; how that sense of awe can feel like being lifted into the air, akin to flight.
-I think wildness came through very strongly and spoke to the wildness in me.
+Last night, I had some vivid dreams that highlighted the power of being inspired by and appreciating nature.
+That sense of awe felt like being lifted into the air, akin to flight.
+The wildness came through strongly and spoke to the wildness within me.

-In one of the dreams, I met a stag and somehow I knew this: If you meet a stag in the heather, and he bows to you, be sure to step to the side before you return a low bow so he will know you revere him in greeting.
+In one of the dreams, I met a stag and somehow knew this: If you encounter a stag in the heather and he bows to you, be sure to step to the side before returning a low bow.
+This way, he will know you revere him in greeting.
 Otherwise, he will crush your skull with his antlers.

 This world is not what it seems,